digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Set Password for SonarQube Database User "sonar"**

+And, Then set a password for the database user "sonar"

 ```bash
 ALTER USER sonar WITH ENCRYPTED PASSWORD 'p@ssw0rd';
 ```

 **Create New Database "sonarqube"**

+Create a new database which  named with "sonarqube"

 ```bash
 CREATE DATABASE sonarqube OWNER sonar;